In the Car Park

 A sunny but windy Saturday in Milton Keynes.
 Must be a good day to indulge the new habit of Geocaching then.
-So we had a moderate to lazy morning and then packed up a picnic and headed off to Stony Stratford to try to do some of Wavvy’s Ouse Valley Walk series.
+So we had a moderate to lazy morning and then packed up a picnic and headed off to Stony Stratford to strut around some of Wavvy’s Ouse Valley Walk series.

 Stop #1 was in the car park round the back of the High Street, where we found this to be one area of MK where free parking still remains.
 So to the caching.